FY 2015 Request - $6.7 Billion in Discretionary Funding

 President's Budget Request

 The White House, which released its budget on March 4, transmitted the judiciary’s FY 2015 budget request of $6.735 billion in discretionary appropriations without changes, as required by law.
 The judiciary is proposing a budget that is $219 million − or 3.4 percent − over its FY 2014 funding level.
 This is not a very large increase, considering that the judiciary has operated with flat funding since 2010, except for FY 2013 when its funding was cut by $350 million as a result of mandatory sequestration.
-(For a summary of the effects of sequestration and deficit reduction on funding for the courts in FY 2013 and FY 2014, please click here.)

 The requested increase is required to enable the clerks of court, probation and pretrial services offices, and federal defender organizations to continue backfilling vacancies.
 It also is needed to fund projected workload requirements in defender services, provide for a sufficient level of security at federal court facilities nationwide, and ensure sufficient funds for juror costs associated with criminal and civil jury trials.